junglok/tem-docs/docs/cisTEM.rst

   :scale: 60 %
   :align: center

-Exampels of running cisTEM jobs
+Examples of running cisTEM jobs
 ===============================

 With the above cisTEM setting, here, we provide some examples of running cisTEM jobs with cisTEM GUI tools.